 Just as the name suggests this quaint little milk bar serves up some quality goods, with a super laid-back style and a hefty menu of brunch items, it’s typically filled with a slew of devoted locals.
 From American-style burgers to pancakes, and a good old-fashioned eggs benedict Good Times serves up all the right stuff.

 All Are Welcome

-Right at the entrance to High Street Northcote All Are Welcome is another delicious hybrid cafe bakery that seems to be all the rage in Melbourne at the moment.
+Right at the entrance to High Street Northcote, All Are Welcome is another delicious hybrid cafe-bakery that seems to be all the rage in Melbourne at the moment.
 They’ve got seriously good coffee, organic bread, and a range of sweet pastries, sandwiches, and cakes that have propelled them to popularity within the region—and that's why this spot is considered one of the best cafes Melbourne has to offer in 2023.

 Monk Bodhi Dharma

 Just off the hustle and bustle of Carlisle Street Monk Bodhi Dharma is a unique gem in Melbourne’s cafe scene.
 With a plant-based menu and an extensive list of coffee from beans all over the globe and roasted on-site, Monk’s is one of the best cafes in Melbourne for vegan options and speciality coffee.